En español | Only certain Tennessee voters are eligible to vote absentee, but any voter can participate in early in-person voting.

 If you forget your ID at home, you may cast a provisional ballot when voting in person.
 You will then have until two business days after the election to show a valid photo ID to your county election commission’s office.
 While you’re there, you also must sign an affidavit.

-Editor’s note: This guide was updated on Nov.
-29, 2022, with more information about voting in Tennessee.
+Editor’s note: This guide was updated on Aug.
+10, 2023, with information about redistricting.
 The guide was first published on July 20, 2020.

 This story is provided by AARP Tennessee.
 Visit the AARP Tennessee page for more news, events, and programs affecting retirement, health care, and more.